The Anti-Logic Primer™

 There are legitimate reasons to go with an absolute opinion of one - experience, facts not known to others, risk, urgency, etc. But usually, at least if time allows, a second opinion is well-advised.

 The commander of a aircraft carrier task force can certainly make any decision without help, but every ship in the convoy has a captain, and every captain has a first officer.
-Requesting a contribution from others, based on facts, can be very helpful.
+Requesting a contribution from others, based on facts, can be very helpful and possibly avoid a suboptimal decision.
 And why not?
 The collective intelligence of a group is (almost) always greater than that of an individual, so long as the group is organized (see Random Chaos).
-It's the same for the leader of a company, or the leader of a country.
+It's the same for the leader of a company, organization, or country.

 For years, Cisco Systems® has strived to make strategic decisions with teams, rather than individuals.
 Though potentially more time-consuming, this method leverages all the experiences and backgrounds of a group of people.
 You can rule-out ideas later, but listening to as many ideas as possible can lead to amazing things.

 On a good day, you may be the biggest car on the road.
 On a bad day, you may be staring down something bigger than you.
-Stay flexible, and know when to stay the course, but also when to turn off.
+Stay flexible, and know when to stay the course, and when it's time to give someone else the right-of-way.

 Return